Energy brokers can still get our lowdown on non-commodity costs, green energy and electric vehicles.

 Adam also explored how larger businesses could leverage economies of scale to give their supply chain access to our traceable SSE Green Electricity at a preferential rate, an approach we’ve pioneered with Telefónica.
 This reduces scope 3 emissions and makes a difference to the company’s carbon footprint.

 This adds to our solutions for renewable energy to reduce scope 1 and 2 emissions, energy management and smart energy efficiency.
 These are useful for Streamlined Energy and Carbon Reporting (SECR) which came in from April this year for larger businesses.
-Adam explained how billing information via our Business Energy Centre and our fuel mix figures can help customers produce SECR reports.
+Adam explained how billing information via our Manage my account section and our fuel mix figures can help customers produce SECR reports.

 Finally, our Virtual Power Plant Director, Oliver McMillen, highlighted SSE’s strong pedigree in delivering electric vehicle infrastructure, through tailored solutions such as bus fleet electrification.
 We’re building on this existing EV capacity to provide fleet and workplace charging solutions, for example for depots and taxis.
 This encompasses the end-to-end process from design, financing options and rapid charging to billing and maintenance.